Reminiscing

 "Reminiscing" is a song by Australian soft rock music group Little River Band, released in June 1978 as the second single from their fourth studio album Sleeper Catcher.
-The song was written by the band's guitarist, Graeham Goble, and sung by their lead singer, Glenn Shorrock.
+The song was written by the band's rhythm guitarist Graeham Goble, and sung by their lead singer Glenn Shorrock.
 "Reminiscing" peaked at number 35 on the Australian Kent Music Report and at No. 3 on the Billboard Hot 100.

-At the Australian 1978 King of Pop Awards, the song won Australian Record of the Year.